 Hours & Admission

-We want your visit to be a great experience.
-Due to the limited capacity on tours, we require that you purchase your tickets in advance.
-If you choose to show up without purchasing tickets in advance we may not be able to accommodate you and your group.
-Please see our Guide to Visiting section for answers to commonly asked questions.
+PLAN AHEAD!
+Due to the limited capacity on tours, we recommend that you purchase tickets in advance, as tours sell out days ahead of time.
+If you choose to show up without purchasing tickets in advance, we may not be able to accommodate you and your group. *Note: all prices listed on this page include the $2.00/ticket processing fee

 Senior Citizens (ages 65+)